 Bee and pollinator-friendly planting

-NHS Forest sites with bee-friendly planting initiatives
+Healthcare sites with bee-friendly planting initiatives

 Southmead Hospital in Bristol has several areas set aside for meadows, where native wildflowers bloom from early spring through to autumn, creating a months-long feast for pollinators.
 Our on-site Nature Recovery Ranger has engaged hospital staff with these thriving habitats by leading butterfly transects and ID sessions around the site, during which participants can learn about the many species that inhabit their workplace, and monitor numbers and locations.

-How to create a bee-friendly space
+How to create a bee-friendly garden

 A simple, bee-friendly garden can provide food for bees and other pollinators throughout their flight season.
 Consider the flowering period of different plants to ensure they will provide flowers at different times during the growing season.

 Easy-to-find, nectar-rich perennials such as star of Persia (Allium cristophii) and purple sensation (Allium hollandicum), which flower in the spring, can be combined with plants such as oregano (Origanum vulgare), lamb’s ear (Stachys byzantine) and caradonna (Salvia nemorosa), which usually bloom between June and September.
-For further advice on plant selection visit the Royal Horticulture Society’s website which offers extensive information on over 3,000 pollinator-friendly plants, including advice on plant care.
+For further advice on plant selection visit the Royal Horticultural Society’s website which offers extensive information on over 3,000 pollinator-friendly plants, including advice on plant care.

 Developing a garden plan with details of plant selection and a map showing where they should be placed is helpful in guiding the purchasing of plants and coordinating planting efforts.
 When drawing up a garden map, include plants in groups of three of the same species, rather than having just one of each plant or placing the same species at different spots around the garden.
-Clustering them together in this way makes it easier for pollinators to feed, as one plant may not supply enough nectar, and the insects might find it hard to find food if same species are spread out.
+Clustering them in this way makes it easier for pollinators to feed, as one plant may not supply enough nectar, and the insects might find it hard to find food if same species are spread out.

 In borders with access from one side, place tall species at the back, grading down to short species at the front.
-Planting areas with access from all sides should have tall species in the middle with shorter species around them.
+Planting areas with access from all sides should have tall species in the middle with shorter species arranged around them.
 It can be a nice idea to include signs with information on bees, other pollinators, and the featured plants, so that staff, patients and visitors can learn more about these spaces, and consider pollinators when planting up their own gardens, planters or window boxes.

 Lastly, it is essential that plants and soil are free of toxic pesticides.
 The Royal Horticultural Society has good advice on pesticides and pollinators.
+And do ensure that you are sourcing plants that have not been grown in peat.